Talking to Children About Cancer: A Guide for Families

 Once you explain to your child that their loved one has cancer, you will need to explain the treatment process.

-Reassuring your child that the doctors are working to treat their loved one’s cancer can help them understand that there is a chance of survival.
+Reassuring your child that the doctors are working to treat their loved one’s cancer can help them understand that there is a chance of survival, but that no one can predict what might happen.

 Be honest and transparent about the side effects of cancer treatment.
-Children may not be prepared to see their loved one so weak and ill from their treatment.
-It is important for your child to be prepared but not scared.
+Children may not be prepared to see their loved one so weak and in pain.
+It’s important for your child to be prepared but not scared.

 Here is an example of how you can explain cancer treatment to your child:

 “Dad’s doctors are going to do everything they can to get rid of his lung cancer.
 In a couple weeks, he will get something called chemotherapy.
 The doctor will give Dad medicine through a small tube that will get rid of the sick cells.
-He might be a little tired and sick after his chemo, but he will be okay.”
+He might be a little tired and sick after his chemo, but that means the medicine is working.”

 Talking About Cancer Prognosis